- Search The Registry

 Abram Hill, directing

 *Abram Hill was born on this date in 1910.
-He was an African American playwright, author and theater administrator.
+He was a Black playwright, author and theater administrator.

 Abram Hill was born in Atlanta, Georgia and spent half of his childhood there.
 At the age of seven he appeared in a Morehouse College Theatre production.
 In 1925, the family moved to Harlem, New York, and at 13 years of age Hill attended De Witt Clinton High School.
 After completing high school, he enrolled at City College of New York for two years and subsequently graduated with a B.A. from Lincoln University, Pennsylvania, in 1937; before graduating he secured a job in drama with the CCC (Civilian Conservation Corps), where he directed productions with male youths.